Rehabilitation of Marawi: Budget

 The Philippine government has allotted a budget of ₱5 billion for the year 2017.
 In 2018, the allocated budget is ₱10 billion from the National Disaster Risk Reduction Management Fund and an additional ₱5 billion from the Unprogrammed Appropriations in the 2018 General Appropriations Act.

 Foreign aid

 Amidst the battle, some countries and international organization either pledged or gave aid for the rehabilitation of Marawi.
 China on its part gave a ₱15 millioncheck donation as well as shipment of heavy equipment such as excavators, bulldozers, and dump trucks.
 India donated about Rs 3.2 crore for the rehabilitation and relief of Marawi.

 The Asian Development Bank and World Bank expressed their willingness in providing technical assistance in regards to the rehabilitation of Marawi.

 By October 2017, the Philippine government has received rehabilitation aid from Canada, China, Germany, India, South Korea, Singapore, Thailand.
 It has also received aid from the United States Agency for International Development and the ASEAN Coordinating Center for Humanitarian Assistance on Management.
 Australia, Japan, the United States, as well as the European Union and the United Nations Development Program have pledged aid.

+Corruption allegations

+In 2018, the Task Force Bangon Marawi pre-selected the Bagong Marawi Consortium to lead rehabilitation efforts, despite the consortium not having submitted basic documents, such as financial and technical proposals and costing of projects, according to a Philippine Center for Investigative Journalism (PCIJ) report.
+The PCIJ report said that members of the consortium had no track record in civil works and had links to failed projects.
+Two state-owned Chinese firms in the Bagong Marawi Consortium were in the World Bank's corruption and fraud blacklist in 2009 for being part of a "major cartel" that was "engaging in collusive practices" for a road project in the Philippines.

+Moro Consensus Group in 2021 criticized the slow pace of rehabilitation of Marawi and asked the Philippine Senate to investigate corruption, such as alleged irregularities in the multibillion-peso contracts by the National Housing Authority.